9 Superior Tips For Resin Art Beginners

 2. Proper Safety

 Always practice proper safety when handling and breathing around resin.
-Most resin has toxic fumes and are quite poisonous.
-Therefore, you do not want to breathe in or allow resin to come in contact with your skin.
+Most resin has toxic fumes and is quite poisonous.
+Therefore, you do not want to breathe in or allow resin to contact your skin.

 • Blue Nitrile Gloves